lttng/lttng-docs/contents/getting-started/intro.md

 [tracing your own user space applications](#doc-tracing-your-own-user-application).
-When your traces are finally written and complete, the [Viewing and analyzing your traces](#doc-viewing-and-analyzing-your-traces) section of this chapter will help you do something useful with them.
+When your traces are finally written and complete, the [Viewing and analyzing your traces](#doc-viewing-and-analyzing-your-traces) section of this chapter will help you analyze your tracepoint events to investigate.